 For lunch, try the Town Hall Café Deli which serves home-blended soups, paninis, pasta dishes and delicious cakes (gluten free options too) and also offers local produce to purchase and a deli counter.
 They also periodically host ‘Dinner@the town hall’ on a Saturday evening, a table for which you’ll need to book in advance.
 1822 Coffee Shop is located on Lampeter University campus and is a good excuse to take a walk around the lovely grounds afterwards.
 Artisan’s Food and Drink Boutique on High Street is very popular addition; great for coffee and cake.
 The Mulberry Bush is an organic café above the shop with the same name.
 Around 9 miles away is The Dolaucothi Arms and is one of our personal favourites.
 Serving locally-sourced seasonal food, the owners grow the fruit and veg used and also sell particularly yummy jams and chutneys.
 The Sunday lunch is a must, but you’ll need to book.
 If you’re lucky enough to be staying at the right time of the month, the ‘Pie Night’ is one to try, along with a local ale or two.
 A little further afield in Aberaeron is the highly recommended Harbourmaster which offers both pub food and also a separate restaurant.
 Y Talbot in nearby Tregaron, is a lovely traditional pub with a more formal restaurant and, along with the Harbourmaster and the Dolaucothi Arms, is listed in the 2016 Michelin Guide.

 Lampeter has two main supermarkets, Sainsburys on Market Street, and the Co-op on Bridge Street.
-Both are medium-sized size and carry good ranges, with both offering dedicated parking.
+Both are of medium size and carry good ranges, with both offering dedicated parking.
 Lampeter offers a number of independent shops and boutiques, a butcher, grocer, bakeries (including recent addition Greggs) and weekly fishmonger.
 Carmarthen (south) and Aberystwyth (north west) are around 25 minutes drive away and have most high street retailers.
 Swansea is an hour’s drive with the Capital city of Cardiff being just under two hours’ drive.